-This guidance is prepared to provide a broad overview for the many considerations that a Local Authority needs to address whilst looking at the feasibility of developing local Skateparks.
+This guidance has been produced to provide a broad overview for the many considerations that a Local Authority needs to address when looking at the feasibility of developing local Skateparks.

-It is further suggested that at the earliest convenience consideration should be given to compliance with ‘BS EN 14974:2019 – Skateparks – safety requirements and test methods’.
+As part of considerations, importance should be attached to compliance with ‘BS EN 14974:2019 – Skateparks – safety requirements and test methods’.

 This document applies to skateparks for public use intended for the use of skateboards, other roller sports equipment and BMX bikes.

-It specifies safety requirements and requirements for testing and marking, information supplied by the manufacturer, information for users, as well as for inspection and maintenance to protect users and third parties (e.g. spectators) from hazards, as far as possible, when using a skatepark as intended, or as can be reasonably expected.
+It specifies safety requirements and requirements for testing and marking, information supplied by the manufacturer, and information for users.
+It also addresses inspection and maintenance regimes to protect users and third parties (e.g. spectators) from hazards, as far as possible, when using a skatepark as intended, or as can be reasonably expected.

 This standard does not apply to bike facilities modelled from ground, gravel or rock.

-Skateboarding has been a recreational activity within the UK for decades yet in some areas remains confined to almost derelict or unused areas.
-This is seen by some as leading to conflict with certain communities yet others who have embraced the culture providing dedicated areas suggest that it has many positive influences including reducing crime, in particular young persons involvement in criminality, increasing creativity in developing minds and lowering childhood obesity levels.
+Skateboarding has been a recreational activity within the UK for many years.
+Yet in some areas it remains confined to almost derelict or unused areas.
+This is seen by some as leading to conflict with certain communities and yet others who have embraced the culture by providing dedicated areas suggest that it has many positive influences including reducing crime, and young person’s involvement in criminality particularly, increasing creativity in developing minds and lowering childhood obesity levels.

-With skateboarding now being included as part of the upcoming 2020 Olympic Games there is an even greater onus on local authorities to explore the need to develop facilities locally as the sport is set to potentially increase in popularity.
+With skateboarding included for the first time at the recent Olympic Games in Tokyo, there is an even greater onus on local authorities to consider providing dedicated facilities locally as the sport may potentially increase in popularity.

 As the Independent recognises in its piece on skateboarding, ‘Skateboarding defies the neoliberal logic of the city by making it a playground for all’ Skateboarding has transcended to new levels and is now ‘no longer just for punkish, subcultural rebels – it’s everywhere, for everyone’.